lamquoctuan/vc4g-ws/assets/plugins/wp-spamshield/readme.txt

 * Italian (it_IT)
 * Serbian (sr_RS)

-If you would like to help translate, please [get in touch with us](http://www.redsandmarketing.com/plugins/wp-spamshield/support/).
+If you would like to help translate, please [get in touch with us](https://www.redsandmarketing.com/plugins/wp-spamshield/support/).

 = Minimum Requirements =

-* **WordPress 4.0 or higher** (Recommended: WordPress 4.5 or higher)
+* **WordPress 4.0+** (Recommended: WordPress 4.5 or higher)
-* **PHP 5.3 or higher** (Recommended: PHP 5.5 or higher)
+* **PHP 5.3+** (Recommended: PHP 5.6 or higher) [PHP 7 Compatible: YES - 100%]
 * **Your server must be configured to allow the use of an `.htaccess` file.** (This is enabled by default on the vast majority of servers.)

-Please see the plugin documentation's [minimum requirements section](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_requirements) for more information.
+Please see the plugin documentation's [minimum requirements section](https://www.redsandmarketing.com/plugins/wp-spamshield/?wpss=requirements#wpss_requirements) for more information.

+To find web hosts that meet and exceed the requirements, [see our list of recommended web hosts](https://www.redsandmarketing.com/recommended-web-hosts/).

 > #### **WordPress Without Spam**
 > How does it feel to run a WordPress site without being bombarded by blog comment spam, trackback spam, contact form spam, and registration spam?
 If you're happy with the WP-SpamShield WordPress anti-spam plugin, let others know by [reviewing the plugin!](https://wordpress.org/support/view/plugin-reviews/wp-spamshield)